WarlockW/uer/Pretrain-models-with-different-encoders-and-targets.md

                     --world_size 8 --gpu_ranks 0 1 2 3 4 5 6 7 \
                     --embedding word_pos --encoder transformer --mask causal --target lm
 ```
 The corpus format of GPT is the identical with RoBERTa.
-We can pre-training GPT through *--encoder gpt* and *--target lm*.
+We can pre-training GPT through *--embedding word_pos --encoder transformer --mask causal --target lm* .
 GPT can use the configuration file of BERT.

 #### GPT-2